 Mayo Clinic states that the use of creatine, when taken in appropriate doses, is likely safe to take up to five years.

-Regardless, it's best to consult with your doctor before taking creatine or any other supplement.
+As with any new supplement or change to your wellness routine, it's always a good idea to consult with a healthcare provider before taking creatine or any other supplement.

 Creatine supplementation can be easily implemented into your daily routine.

-First things first, find a good quality supplement such as Naked Creatine which contains 100% creatine monohydrate and nothing else.
-Since this product is flavor-free and dissolves quickly, you’re able to add it to a variety of foods or drinks.
+It's important to find a good quality supplement such as Naked Creatine which contains 100% creatine monohydrate, with no added ingredients.
+Since this product is flavor-free and dissolves quickly, it's easy to mix into a variety of foods and beverages.